quixio/quix-docs/docs/tutorials/clickstream/get-project.md

 # Get the project

-While you can see the [deployed project running in Quix](TODO){target=_blank}, it can be useful to learn how to get a project up and running in Quix.
+While you can see the [deployed project running in Quix](https://portal.platform.quix.io/pipeline?workspace=demo-clickstreamanalysis-prod&token=pat-b88b3caf912641a1b0fa8b47b262868b){target=_blank}, it can be useful to learn how to get a project up and running in your own Quix account.

 Once you have the project running in your Quix account, you can modify the project as required, and save your changes to your forked copy of the project.